asucollections/asucollections.github.io/index.md

 ---

 {: .highlight }
-For any information and to arrange a visit or loan, please contact Curator [Dr. Nico Franz](https://search.asu.edu/profile/1804402) (nico.franz@asu.edu) or Collection Manager [Dr. Sangmi Lee](https://search.asu.edu/profile/1876693) (slee281@asu.edu).
+For any information and to arrange a visit or loan, please contact Collection Manager [Dr. Sangmi Lee](https://search.asu.edu/profile/1876693) (slee281@asu.edu).

 ---